FluxaORM v2: Code-Generation-Based Go ORM for MySQL and Redis

 }

-The table below shows how Go's integer types are mapped to MySQL column types:
+The table below shows how Go integer types map to MySQL column types:

 int8tinyint-128127